antonioGoeminne/clon_adobe_design_system/README.md

 🎨 Adobe clon design system
 A modern, scalable, and type-safe component library built for speed and consistency.
+It's based on a figma community design: https://www.figma.com/design/Gyuj72radnRVxPH9mGA2XW/Adobe-Spectrum-Design-System--Community-?node-id=41-11058&p=f&t=fQTd369mIIRVfJx9-0 that try to replicate spectrum v2 design sytme from adobe: https://react-spectrum.adobe.com/getting-started

 Welcome to  this project.
 This design system is engineered to provide a seamless developer experience while ensuring all interfaces are beautiful, responsive, and accessible by default.
 It leverages the power of utility-first CSS, isolated component development, and declarative variant management.